Victoria River

 Employment conditions in Victoria River face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Victoria River has a balanced workforce with both white and blue collar jobs, notably in essential services sectors.
+Victoria River's workforce comprises both white and blue-collar jobs, with prominent essential services sectors.
 The unemployment rate is 9.5%.

 Frequently Asked Questions - Employment